IhabMortada/data-visualization/README.md

 - Header: I designed a creative header with a logo, title, menu, and profile settings to enhance the visual appeal of the application.

 - Visualization of Latest Run Details: The application displays the details of the latest run for all StudyIds in an interactive table using the MUI Library.
-Users can list and sort the information as desired.
+Users can list, paginate and sort the information as desired.
 The displayed information includes the RunId, StudyDate, RunDate, and Status.

+- A pie chart shows an insight of the number of Runs by Status.

-- Download Functionality: Users can download an empty CSV file for a specific study run by providing the StudyId and RunId.
-The backend provides the CSV file, and the application creates a notification for runs with a status of "Failed" or "Canceled".
+- Download Functionality: Users can download a CSV file for a specific study run depending on StudyId and RunId.
+The backend generates the CSV file, and the application creates a notification for runs with a status of "Failed" or "Canceled".

 - Refresh/Reload Button: The application includes a button that allows users to refresh or reload the runs.

 - New Study Run: In addition to the features implemented in Task 1, I added functionality to trigger a new study run.
 Users can provide the StudyId and StudyDate for the new run.
 The application generates a RunId based on the StudyId and other conditions.
 Upon submitting the run, the application updates the data in the `data.json` file and refreshes the UI.
 Newly submitted study runs immediately enter the "Successful" state.

 ## Instructions for Running the Application